 Please consult the Disclosures page on IPG's website for the current information about IPG's brokerage and advisory compensation and related conflicts of interest.
-IPG posts changes to this disclosure on its website investipg.com/disclosures.html on a periodic basis.
+IPG posts changes to this disclosure on its website https://investipg.com/disclosures-regulation-bi/ on a periodic basis.
 IPG may not notify you when these changes are made, so you should consult the website to learn about any changes that have been implemented accordingly.
-If you are unable to access the website or require paper copies of any documents referenced in this information, please contact the compliance department at compliance@ipgsd.com.
+If you are unable to access the website or require paper copies of any documents referenced in this information, please contact the compliance department at compliance@ipgsd.com or compliance@ipgsd.com or compliance@ipgia.com.